Written By:

 Local Search & the Link to Online Reviews

-For most companies, it’s not so much a question of if managing your brand’s online reputation is important; it’s more a question of “where does online reputation management fall on my list of priorities?”
+For most companies, it’s not so much a question of if managing your brand’s online reputation—especially in local search—is important; it’s more a question of “where does online reputation management fall on my list of priorities?”
 It’s a fair question.
 To which the answer is, while there are many facets to reputation management, the best place to start is the area with the greatest opportunity.

 More than 10 billion searches are conducted on Google every month.
 That’s a monster number, and many of those searches involve someone looking for a particular type of business or service.
-In fact, 92% of consumers regularly read online reviews to learn about a business,1 but here’s the catch; 94% of people only look at the first page of Google search results.
-1 It’s easy to see just how crucial that first-page ranking can be, and therein lies the opportunity–on the first page of all those local searches.
+In fact, 92% of consumers regularly read online reviews to learn about a business, but here’s the catch: 94% of people only look at the first page of Google search results.
+It’s easy to see just how crucial that first-page ranking can be, and therein lies the opportunity—on the first page of all those local search results.

 Want to continue the conversation on customer feedback?
 Reach out to learn more about our review generation process.